SteveJustin1963/tec-APUS/README.md

 ### MC6850
-- a baud clock eg 7.3728 Mhz or slower.
+- us can use a standard baud clock eg 7.3728 Mhz or slower version
 - the code divides this down eg /64 = 115,200 baud or /16 =  460,800 baud
-- and also handles control registers with INT control eg rx buffer > INT.
+- and also handles control registers with INT control eg rx buffer > INT
+- or use other speeds, 4Mhz pcb or slow RC clockm then dial up custom baud rate with Tera-Term

 ### AM9511
 - setup the control registers